 A small area of seeps was observed in W-037.
-Portions of this woodland slope down to wetlands WE-010 and WE-011.
+Portions of this woodland slope down to wetlands WE-010 and WE-011, as summarized in Table 7.18.
 Seeps were observed along this slope.
 According to MNR (2011a), seeps and springs within 120 m of any project component can be identified as Generalized Candidate Significant Wildlife Habitat.
-This woodlot will therefore be identified as GCSWH-SS, as shown on Figures 7a-h, Appendix A.
+This woodlot will therefore be identified as GCSWH-SS, as shown on Figures 8a-h, Appendix A.